Assistant Professor, Communication Studies

 South-South/Global South Communications

 Christiana Abraham's teaching and research focuses on Critical Race Studies; Race, Ethnicity and Media; Visual Representations and Culture; Post/de-colonialism and Gender and Transnational and Global-South Media Practices.
-She has also taught Communication Studies at the University of the West Indies, St. Augustine Campus.
+Prior to her appointment at Concordia she held the position of Lecturer in the Department of Communication Studies at the University of the West Indies, St. Augustine Campus.

 Her academic interventions are grounded in field experiences and expertise in media and Development-Communication.
 She holds extensive experiences in media practice having worked as a television news anchor, journalist and talk show host in the Caribbean.
 She was also Features editor of an international lifestyle magazine in Canada.